ManoloEsS/ManoloEsS/README.md

 I am currently on my way to finish the Backend Developer path in [Boot.Dev](https://boot.dev) and a Masters in Software Engineering at WGU focusing on Domain Driven Design.

-I'm interested in building backend systems without forgetting the human aspect of designing and developing software (probably the hardest part), by being proficient in industry standards of Project Management Methodologies.
+I'm interested in building backend systems minding the human aspect of designing and developing software (probably the hardest part), by being proficient in industry standards of Project Management Methodologies.

 I'm looking for a new full time role where I can apply my skills and surround myself with way better programmers than me